Long-range acoustic device

-A long-range acoustic device (LRAD), acoustic hailing device (AHD) or sound cannon is a specialized loudspeaker and sound weapon that produces sound at high power for communicating at a distance.
-It has been used as a method of crowd control, which has caused permanent hearing damage, having an extremely high decibel capacity (up to 160 dB measured at one meter from the device).
+A long-range acoustic device (LRAD), acoustic hailing device (AHD), or sound cannon is a specialized loudspeaker and sound weapon that produces sound at high power for communicating at a distance.
+It has been used as a method of crowd control, which has historically been known to cause permanent hearing damage over long periods, having an extremely high decibel capacity (up to 160 dB measured at one meter from the device).
 Other uses have included for negotiations in siege situations; to deal with piracy at sea; for mass notification during natural disasters or other emergencies; and by the military, including several navies.

 Overview

 Acoustic hailing devices are acoustic devices capable of outputting intelligible sound at very high volumes.
 The distance at which acoustic hailing can be effective varies based on several factors including the sound level, directionality, and frequency of the acoustic source, the sensitivity and directionality of the receiver, and the transmission channel environment.
 The sound level diminishes or attenuates with distance.
 Consequently, as a general rule, higher source levels have greater range.

-Acoustic hailing devices can come in two forms;
+Acoustic hailing devices can come in two forms: